Updated: 21 hours ago

 What Is The Point?

 The purpose of a bullet journal is to help you keep track of the things you do every day.
 It’s literally a journal, or a diary, that helps you remember your appointments, your habits, your daily tasks, and whatever projects you’re working on.
-Now, the reason it’s called a “bullet journal” is because whatever task you do, or whatever appointment or event you need to attend to, is jotted down beside a bullet point.
+Now, the reason it’s called a “bullet journal” is that, whatever task you do, or whatever appointment or event you need to attend to, is jotted down beside a bullet point.

 Ok, so as you can see in the picture, it’s not just any old bullet point, it’s a box or circle, which you check off, once you’ve completed it.
 So, essentially, a bullet journal is a checklist.
-Now, for some it’s pointless, because you could just write up a checklist on any scrap of paper, and use that to check off your tasks for the day, but for someone like me, who tends to look at the week as a whole, and plan days in advance, a bullet journal is something that is much more useful.
+Now, for some, it’s pointless because you could just write up a checklist on any scrap of paper, and use that to check off your tasks for the day, but for someone like me, who tends to look at the week as a whole, and plan days in advance, a bullet journal is something that is much more useful.